 ./deployment/reload_coordinator.sh (note that this will stop any in-progress jobs).

 Labelbox recommends not adding much computing or memory overhead to the coordinator.
-If you want to add additional metrics or process of the data consider adding a new job for this.
+If you want to add additional metrics or process the data consider adding a new job for this.

 This section explains how to extend the model training code with custom jobs and pipelines.
 We recommend running a pre-built training pipeline before attempting to create your own custom one.